 A self-employed taxpayer may be able to deduct the amounts paid for medical and dental insurance, as well as the premiums for qualified long-term care insurance.
-The deduction may be taken for the insurance premiums covering the taxpayer, spouse, dependents, and children under age 27 at the end of 2018, even if the child was not a dependent.
+The deduction may be taken for the insurance premiums covering the taxpayer, spouse, dependents, and children under age 27, even if the child was not a dependent.

 For the taxpayer to be eligible for the deduction, one of the following statements must be true:

-- The taxpayer was self-employed and had a net profit for the year reported on Schedule C (Form 1040), Schedule C-EZ (Form 1040) or Schedule F (Form 1040).
+- The taxpayer was self-employed and had a net profit for the year reported on Schedule C (Form 1040) or Schedule F (Form 1040).

 - The taxpayer used one of the optional methods to calculate net earnings from self-employment on Schedule SE.

-- The taxpayer received wages in 2018 from an S corporation in which he / she was a more than 2% shareholder.
+- The taxpayer received wages from an S corporation in which they were a more-than-2% shareholder.
 Health insurance premiums paid or reimbursed by the S corporation are shown as wages on Form W-2.

 Requirements for the Insurance Plan

-- For self-employed taxpayers filing Schedule C, C-EZ, or Schedule F, the policy can be either in the name of the business or in the name of the taxpayer.
+- Self-employed taxpayer filing Schedule C or Schedule F - The policy can be either in the name of the business or in the name of the taxpayer.

-- For partnerships: the policy can be in the name of the partnership or in the name of the partner.
-If the partnership pays the premiums, the premium amounts must be reported on Schedule K-1, Form 1065, as guaranteed payments included in the partner's gross income.
-If a taxpayer/partner pays the premiums, and the policy is in the taxpayer/partner's name, the partnership must reimburse the taxpayer and the premium amounts will be included in gross income as guaranteed payments on Schedule K-1.
+- Partner - The policy can be in the name of the partnership or in the name of the partner.
+If the partnership pays the premiums, the premium amounts must be reported on Schedule K-1 as guaranteed payments.
+If the policy is in the partner's name and the partner pays the premiums, the partnership must reimburse the partner and report the premium amounts on Schedule K-1 as guaranteed payments.
 Otherwise, the insurance plan won't be considered established under the business.

-- For more-than-2% shareholders: the policy can be either in the name of the S corporation or in the name of the shareholder.
-The shareholder can pay the premiums or the S corporation can pay them and report the premium amounts on Form W-2 as wages.
-If the policy is in the shareholder's name and the shareholder pays the premiums, the S corporation must reimburse the shareholder and report the premium amounts on the W-2 in Box 1 as wages.
+- More-than-2% shareholder - The policy can be either in the name of the S corporation or in the name of the shareholder.
+The shareholder can pay the premiums or the S corporation can pay them.
+If the S corporation pays the premiums, they must be reported on Form W-2 in Box 1 as wages.
+If the policy is in the shareholder's name and the shareholder pays the premiums, the S corporation must reimburse the shareholder and report the premium amounts on Form W-2 in Box 1 as wages.
 Otherwise, the insurance plan won't be considered established under the business.

 Effect on Itemized Deductions